 Typically outliers#

 Copernicus’ heliocentrism encountered grave opposition during his time.
 Authorities of his day silenced him.
 The opposition was perverting the course of scientific understanding.
 We do just that today: we pervert the course of scientific understanding when we block objective head-counting of gender identifications and sexual orientations.
 We have no clue, we don’t even have ballpark numbers, because data collection has so far been suppressed.
-Advocacy efforts that try to counter-balance by tipping the scale the other way do not help.

 The next thought experiment would be: what if, what if at some point data collection reveals that we in fact misunderstood genders and orientations altogether, that we got the wrong end of the stick?
 Are we going to switch our terms around, that what used to be straight becomes bent and what used to bent becomes straight?